Canonical metrics on holomorphic Courant algebroids: Abstract

 \section{Abstract}

-The solution of the Calabi Conjecture by Yau implies that every K\"ahler Calabi-Yau manifold $X$ admits a metric with holonomy contained in $\SU(n)$, and that these metrics are parametrized by the positive cone in $H^2(X,\mathbb{R})$.
+The solution of the Calabi Conjecture by Yau implies that every K\"ahler Calabi-Yau manifold $X$ admits a metric with holonomy contained in $\SU(n)$, and that these metrics are parametrized by the positive cone in $H^{1,1}(X,\mathbb{R})$.
 In this work we give evidence of an extension of Yau's theorem to non-K\"ahler manifolds, where $X$ is replaced by a compact complex manifold with vanishing first Chern class endowed with a holomorphic Courant algebroid $Q$ of Bott-Chern type.
-The equations that define our notion of \emph{best metric} correspond to a mild generalization of the Hull-Strominger system, whereas the role of the second cohomology is played by an affine space of `Aeppli classes' naturally associated to $Q$ via secondary holomorphic characteristic classes introduced by Donaldson.
+The equations that define our notion of \emph{best metric} correspond to a mild generalization of the Hull-Strominger system, whereas the role of $H^{1,1}(X,\mathbb{R})$ is played by an affine space of `Aeppli classes' naturally associated to $Q$ via Bott-Chern secondary characteristic classes.